illinois-data-curation/is477-sp25-group29/README.md

 - Processing: The data was extracted, cleaned, and merged with other datasets.

-## Dataset 2: 30-Year Fixed Mortgage Rate
+## Dataset 2: 30-Year Unemployment Rate
 - Source: Acquired from FRED (Freddie Mac Primary Mortgage Market Survey)

-- Description: This dataset provides weekly data on the average 30-year fixed mortgage rate in the U.S., a key factor in housing affordability.
+- Description: This dataset provides weekly data on the average 30-year unemployment rate in the U.S., a key factor in housing affordability.

 - Key Features:

     - Date: Weekly frequency

-    - Mortgage Rate (%)
+    - Unemployment Rate (%)

 - Terms of Use: Publicly available for non-commercial use.